 Overview

-A philosopher is a lover—a lover of wisdom—and wonder is where this love begins.
-If you find yourself awestruck by the world around you—by its beauty and brutality—curious to grasp the significance of your place in it, you are already moved by the love that seeks wisdom.
-Philosophy opens the door to wonder.
-Wonder about yourself, your world and God.
-To open this door is to take a step toward examining your own commitments as a human being and as a person of faith and to open yourself to the possibility of transforming your mind and with it your life.
+A philosopher is a lover of wisdom.
+If you find yourself awestruck by the world—by its beauty and brutality—and curious to grasp your place in it, you are fueled by the love that seeks wisdom.
+Philosophy opens the door to wonder about yourself, the world and God.
+To open this door is to take a step toward examining your commitments as a human being and a person of faith, opening yourself to the possibility of transforming your mind and life.

-As a philosophy major at Gordon College, you’ll come to see how wondering about fundamental things is a central part of Christianity.
-You’ll also pair that wondering with academic investigation and discussion.
-By the time you graduate, you’ll have cultivated an intellectually rigorous mindset and learned to effectively express your desire to understand so you can help others seek wisdom, as well.
+As a philosophy major at Gordon College, you’ll experience how wondering about fundamental things is a central part of faith.
+You’ll pair that wondering with academic investigation and discussion.
+By the time you graduate, you’ll have cultivated an intellectually rigorous mindset and learned to effectively express your understanding so you can help others seek wisdom.

 Why study philosophy at Gordon?

-Our faculty will provide you with wide-ranging exposure to the major philosophy movements in history and figures like Socrates, St. Augustine and Kierkegaard.
-As you study, you’ll improve your ability to think and write clearly, uncover hidden assumptions, explain complexity, make connections and construct strong arguments—skills essential for any vocation.
+Our faculty will provide you with wide-ranging exposure to the major philosophy movements in history and thinkers like Socrates, St. Augustine and Kierkegaard.
+You’ll improve your ability to think and write clearly, uncover hidden assumptions, explain complexity, make connections and construct strong arguments—skills essential for any vocation.

-We serve the God of wisdom, and it’s the Christian’s calling to ponder and explore the world He created.
-As Christians, we understand that God has called us to seek wisdom and to not shy away from questioning.
-Christian philosophers who’ve dedicated their studies to exploring life’s tough questions can engage others and lead them to a better understanding of God and the world.
+We serve the God of wisdom, and Christians are called to ponder and explore the world he created.
+As Christians we understand that God has called us to seek wisdom and not shy away from questioning.
+Christian philosophers dedicated to exploring life’s tough questions can engage others and lead them to a better understanding of God and the world.

 Degree | Bachelor of Arts, Minor |